apache/tvm-rfcs/rfcs/0080-llvm-target.md

 # Guide-level explanation

-The idea of this RFC is to implement a common class `LLVMTarget` for all LLVM-based targets.
+The idea of this RFC is to implement a common class `LLVMScope` for all LLVM-based targets.
 Objects of this class would be constructed from TVM's `Target`, specifically from `Target` objects for `llvm` target.
 The objects would contain the LLVM representations of the information